ceford/cefjdemos-data-jdm-help-en/articles/menu-items-common/menu-item-integration.md

 The Options determine whether a news feed will be available for the page and what information it will show.

-- **RSS Feed Link**.
-If set to Show, a Feed Link will show up as a feed icon in the address bar of most browsers.
+- **RSS Feed Link** If set to Show, a Feed Link will show up as a feed icon in the address bar of most browsers.
-- **Include in Feed**.
+- **Include in Feed**
-  - Intro Text: Only the article's intro text will show in the feed.
+  - *Intro Text* Only the article's intro text will show in the feed.
-  - Full Text: The entire text of the article will show in the feed.
+  - *Full Text* The entire text of the article will show in the feed.